I was so excited to FINALLY write the before/after post of the bathroom and I’m just as excited to divulge the details of it all!

 It arrived like this–

 Anyone else shocked by the number of boxes?
 I was!
 Installing the plumbing is way more complicated than I ever would have thought.
-Again–this is why we hired a contractor!
+Again, this is why we hired a residential plumber!

 I love the look and feel (it’s very heavy!) of the faucet and am glad that we spent the money on quality so we don’t have to worry about it breaking down the road.